| Read Time: 7 minutes

 Discrimination and Harassment Claims

-When it comes to workplace discrimination, it’s like a game of dodgeball where the rules are rigged against you.
-Employees can face bias based on race, gender, age, or even their choice of coffee.
+When it comes to workplace discrimination, employees can face bias based on race, gender, or age.
 An employment discrimination lawyer specializes in tackling these issues head-on.

 Workplace harassment?
-That’s another area where your employees rights attorney shines.
-From unwanted advances to bullying behavior, they ensure that your workplace is not just a place to clock in and out but a safe environment to thrive.
+That’s another area where your employees’ rights attorney shines.
+From unwanted advances to bullying behavior.
+They ensure that your workplace is not just a place to clock in and out, but a safe environment to thrive in.

 Wage and Hour Disputes

-Ah, the age-old saga of wage and hour disputes-where employees often feel like they’re playing hide-and-seek with their paychecks.
-If you’re not being compensated fairly for your hard work, it’s time to call in the cavalry: an experienced wage and hour attorney.
+If you’re not being compensated fairly for your hard work, it’s time to call in the cavalry of an experienced wage and hour attorney.

 • Overtime Pay: Are you working more than 40 hours a week without proper compensation?
 That’s a big red flag.